GoogleCloudPlatform/php-docs-samples/appengine/php72/laravel-framework/README.md

             gcloud sql databases create laravel --instance=YOUR_INSTANCE_NAME

-    * Authenticate with the Google Cloud SDK.
-Note that the default service account needs to have the `Cloud SQL Client` role.
+    * The default service account needs to have the `Cloud SQL Client` role.
 The Cloud SQL Admin API must also be enabled under `APIs and Services` in order to use the Cloud SQL Proxy Client.

-            gcloud auth application-default login

-1. Run the database migrations for Laravel.
+3. Run the database migrations for Laravel.
 This can be done locally by setting your parameters in `.env` or by passing them in as environment variables.
 Be sure to replace `YOUR_DB_PASSWORD` below with the root password you
   configured: